ISAR presents the following awards and opportunities as listed below.

 In addition to the name, nominations should include a paragraph substantiating the nomination.
 The Committee will consider these nominations and will submit nominations themselves.
 The list will then be narrowed down by the Committee to two to three finalists and the Committee will then select the awardee from that list.
 The name of the Awardees will be submitted to the Chair of the Program Committee in time for the placement in a prominent position in the Annual Program.
 The name will also be submitted to the President of the ISAR for his/her letter notifying the recipient of the Award and also notifying the award sponsor of the selection.

-The Burroughs Wellcome Fund supports the annual Gertrude Elion Memorial Award by committing funds to ISAR.
-The award will be conferred at the time of the lecture at the annual conference of the Society.
-The funds will be used for minimal administrative fees, travel and per diem for the awardee, and the award will be in the amount of $7,500 (the award will be constant, expenses for travel and per diem will vary depending on where the awardee is coming from).
-The remainder will be kept in escrow for future Elion awards.
+The Gertrude Elion Memorial Award will be awarded annually and conferred at the time of the lecture at the annual conference of the Society.
+The funds will be used for minimal administrative fees and travel for the awardee, and the award will be in the amount of $7,500 (award amount will be constant and expenses for travel up to $2,500 will vary depending on where the awardee is coming from).
+The remainder will be keptfor future Elion awards.

 The Awards Committee of the ISAR will select the recipient.
 The award will be given to an outstanding scientist, not necessarily in the field of antiviral research but certainly someone who has made considerable contributions to the scientific field directly or peripheral to it.
 It should be a senior scientist (basic or clinical) of international stature.
 If the nominee had some ties to Dr. Elion, this would be considered in a favorable light.
 The main selection criterion will be scientific prominence.
 In addition to scientific preeminence, the recipient should have some of the characteristics typical of "Trudy" -- a genuine love of science, not only admired but also respected, a reputation for scientific integrity and approachability, especially to young scientists.
 The awardee will be asked to give a 45-minute lecture at the annual meeting.